aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Starting from Java 8 lambda expression added and created a much more concise alternative for most previous anonymous classes.

-Here's the sort of bulky, redundant code you have seen commonly before Java 8:
+Here is a basic example of common code before Java 8: